St. Erkenwald (poem): Sources

 There is no direct source for this poem.
 The known lives of Erkenwald do not contain a miracle concerning the salvation of a pagan judge.
 The closest analogue is the story of Pope Gregory the Great and the Roman Emperor Trajan.
 In several versions of the story, Gregory learns of Trajan's just life, and is able to help Trajan's soul enter heaven.
 This might be the inspiration for St Erkenwald.

-The story of Trajan was popular, and can, for example, be found in Langland's Piers Plowman and in an early commentary on Dante's Divine Comedy.A Book of Middle English, edited by J. A. Burrow and Thorlac Turville-Petre, 3rd edition (Oxford: Blackwell, 2005), p.
-221. In Langland's version of the Trajan story Trajan was saved simply by Gregory's desires and weeping, but in the Dante-commentary tradition the specific sacrament of baptism was necessary; by describing a specific baptism, St Erkenwald aligns itself more closely with this second view on the question of the salvation of righteous pagans.
+The story of Trajan was popular, and can, for example, be found in Langland's Piers Plowman and in an early commentary on Dante's Divine Comedy.
+In Langland's version of the Trajan story Trajan was saved simply by Gregory's desires and weeping, but in the Dante-commentary tradition the specific sacrament of baptism was necessary; by describing a specific baptism, St Erkenwald aligns itself more closely with this second view on the question of the salvation of righteous pagans.